Mapping Workflow

 EFTEM MultiMap

 The EFTEM MultiMap Acquisition software allows you to perform multiple EFTEM acquisitions (e.g., zero-loss, elemental maps) from the same region during a single experiment.
-This allows you to collect any combination of maps and images, but most frequently researchers use this software to obtain a series of elemental maps.
+This will enable you to collect any combination of maps and images, but researchers frequently use this software to obtain a series of elemental maps.
 One key advantage is that you can acquire the pre- and post-acquisition thickness map to help evaluate the effect of the beam on your sample.EFTEM palette

 1. Select MultiMap in the EFTEM palette under the EFTEM Map technique.